An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Ambit fields on manifolds

 \subsection{Ambit fields}

 To define ambit fields, we will rely on the $L^2$ stochastic integral of \textcite{Walsh1986}, which has very simple integrability criteria and allows for sufficiently general integrands, along with extensions to integrals over infinite sets.
 The construction parallels Itô's theory for square integrable martingales, and for Lévy bases on $(\mathbb{R}_{+},\mathcal{B}(\mathbb{R}_+))$ one indeed recovers the classical theory.
 All we shall require is the mild assumption that the Lévy seed has finite second moment, which we henceforth assume.
-To define ambit fields, we shall impose that the manifold $M$ has a space-time structure, which is in particular satisfied by the cylinder surface $\mathcal{C}$. \begin{assumption} We assume that the manifold $M$ is of the form $M=\mathbb{R}\times \Pi$ for a Riemannian manifold $\Pi$.
-The first coordinate is interpreted as time and the second as space. \end{assumption} Under Assumption \ref{ass:space_time_structure}, the standard Riemannian metric has a product structure, and hence the Riemannian measure on $M$ will be of the form $\lambda_{M}=\lambda^{1}\otimes \lambda_{\Pi}$, where $\lambda_{\Pi}$ is a fixed Riemannian measure on the manifold $\Pi$.
-The class of integrable fields with respect to $L$ in the $L^2$ framework of \textcite{Walsh1986} are then all predictable fields $X_{t}(h)$ for $(t,h)\in\mathbb{R}\times \Pi$, such that
+We shall also impose that the manifold $M$ has a space-time structure, which is in particular satisfied by the cylinder surface $\mathcal{C}$. \begin{assumption} We assume that the manifold $M$ is of the form $M=\mathbb{R}\times \Pi$ for a Riemannian manifold $\Pi$.
+The first coordinate is interpreted as time and the second as space.
+This entails that the standard Riemannian metric has a product structure, and hence the Riemannian measure on $M$ will be of the form $\lambda_{M}=\lambda^{1}\otimes \lambda_{\Pi}$, where $\lambda_{\Pi}$ is a fixed Riemannian measure on the manifold $\Pi$. \end{assumption} Under Assumption~\ref{ass:space_time_structure}, any Lévy basis $L$ is an orthogonal martingale measure (as defined in \textcite{Walsh1986}) on $(M,\mathcal{M})$ with respect to the right-continuous filtration $\mathcal{F}_{t}^{L}$ generated by the increments of $L$ as

-Ambit fields are defined as random fields arising from stochastic integrals over suitable sets called ambit sets.
-These are simply collections of sets $\lbrace A_{t}(h)\rbrace_{(t,h)}$ in $M$ that preserve the following notion of causality
+In the rest of the paper, we assume that any filtration is augmented with the $\mathbb{P}$-null sets of $\mathcal{F}$.
+For a given filtration $\mathcal{F}_t$, we say that a random field is predictable with respect to $\mathcal{F}_t$, if it is measurable with respect to the $\sigma$-algebra generated by all simple random fields $X_t(h)$ of the form